-- Invest in Interpreter Training Programs (ITP) to expand the number of certified ASL CHIs and C/Dis in Nevada. - Provide scholarships or incentives for individuals pursuing careers in ASL interpreting, particularly in underserved areas. - Increase availability of programs that provide ASL curriculum for a second language credit. - Increase availability of programs and testing proctors/sites to certify and/or provide advanced education for ASL Interpreters statewide.
+- Invest in interpreter training programs to expand the number of certified ASL interpreters in Nevada. - Provide scholarships or incentives for individuals pursuing careers in ASL interpreting, particularly in underserved areas. - Increase availability of programs that provide ASL curriculum for a second language credit. - Increase availability of programs to certify or provide advanced education for ASL interpreters statewide.